Adolescents & Children Therapy

 • The earlier the condition is diagnosed, the more successful the therapy will be.
 While a child learns a better way to interact with the world at large, the family learns the best ways to communicate with him.

-• In younger children, treatment for CD can resemble treatment for ODD—parent management training may be undertaken by a therapist to teach parents how to encourage desired behaviors.
+• In younger children, treatment for CD can resemble treatment for ODD—parent management training may be undertaken by a therapist to teach parents how to encourage desired behaviours.

 • In adolescents, therapy may target not just the home life but interactions with authority figures at school, and ensuring that peer relations are beneficial, not harmful.